 Phone call issues do not always come from the phone itself, the WiFi, or the SIM card.
-It may come from the provider you use.
-Perhaps, their system is down or is under maintenance.
+It may come from the provider you are using.
+Perhaps their system is down or under maintenance.

-Try to reach your carrier using another phone, email, live chat, etc.
+Try to reach out to your carrier using another phone, email, live chat, etc.

 Do Not Disturb allows you to mute incoming calls, messages, and notifications.
-The point is to help you focus on what you are doing without being distracted by your phone.
-Check if you unintentionally enabled the feature.
+The point is to help you focus on your work without being distracted by your phone.
+Check if you have unintentionally enabled the feature.

 To disable the Do Not Disturb, go to:

 - Toggle the button to turn off the feature.